krownlesskev/odin-landing-page/README.md

 ## Part of the Odin Project Curriculum

-This project was developed using HTML and Sass
+This project was developed using HTML and CSS